Sarah Flood-Beaubrun: Leadership

 In her various capacities as a minister from 1997 to 2004, Flood-Beaubrun oversaw the construction of the first new correctional institution in St. Lucia for over 100 years, the complete upgrading and revamping to international standards of the main intake area of the islands primary medical institution, the establishment of the 1st women’s support center for abused women, the creation of the 1st Mother to Child HIV prevention of transmission program in St. Lucia, plus other programs.
-Under her focus and leadership she brought a completely new concentration on the appallingly ignored issue of mental health treatment and incarceration of the mentally challenged in St. Lucia.
+Under her focus and leadership, she brought a new concentration on the ignored issues of mental health treatment and incarceration of the mentally challenged in St. Lucia.
 This focus and spotlighting subsequently led to the establishment of a new mental health institution in St. Lucia.

 Following the general election in December 2006, Flood-Beaubrun was historically selected as St. Lucia's first female Speaker of the House of Assembly effective 9 January 2007.